PerAlexandersson/Mathematica-packages/README.md

 ## SymmetricFunctions.m

-This is a package for working with symmetric functions.
+This is a package for working with symmetric functions, see https://www.symmetricfunctions.com/.
 It has the core bases, as well as Jack and Macdonald polynomials, LLT polynomials, SchurP and SchurQ functions, the Hall inner product, plethysm and the Delta operator.

 This also has support for working multiple alphabets, which is useful when dealing with plethysm calculus.